TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 10-6] ([INS](#Applicability-of-rules-to-conformance-targets)) (Interpretation)**
 > When a parent element has a child element valid to an _element declaration_ that is a _RoleOf element_,

+- The value of the parent element is a role object.
+- The value of the child element is a base object of the role object.
  An instance of a _RoleOf element_ indicates the base object of a role.
 The prefix "RoleOf" on the element ensures that a role object may be distinguished from other objects and that its link to the base object is also distinguishable from the additional properties that are characteristics or other data of the role.

  NIEM does not require that there be only one _RoleOf element_ within a single type, nor does it require that a particular role object have only a single occurrence of a _RoleOf element_.
 However, the use of multiple _RoleOf elements_ may not make sense in all cases.
 An exchange specification may restrict _RoleOf elements_ to a single occurrence within a type.